-- In Cluster A, which is primarily undertaken on campus, students develop the basic building blocks associated with their specific discipline and profession, focusing on case and examples studies that illustrate what they will need to understand and be able to do in their future careers. - In Cluster B students begin to explore the specific context of their future career by visiting the workplace (e.g. a hospital or a school) to view how it is organized and to experience directly the ethos and working practices of their chosen profession or vocation.
-This is an exploratory visit, not a longterm internship or placement, and students will reflect upon and explore it further with their peers and tutors when they return to campus.
+- In Cluster A, which is primarily undertaken on campus, students develop the basic building blocks associated with their specific discipline and profession, focusing on case studies and examples that illustrate what they will need to understand and be able to do in their future careers. - In Cluster B students begin to explore the specific context of their future career by visiting the workplace (e.g. a hospital or a school) to view how it organized and to experience directly the ethos and working practices of their chosen profession or vocation.
+This is an exploratory visit, not a long-term internship or placement, and students will reflect upon and explore it further with their peers and tutors when they return to campus.
+SEPA36 - In Cluster C activities, students work in teams to tackle a real-world challenge or problem associated with their future career options enabling them to gain a deeper insight into the world of work that is meaningful and rooted in authentic contexts.
+Following this, in Cluster D students undertake a placement or internship in a context and setting related to their future career destinations such as a school, a hospital, or a construction site.

-In Cluster C activities, students work in teams to tackle a real world challenge or problem associated with their future career options enabling them to gain a deeper insight into the world of work which is meaningful and rooted in authentic contexts.
-Following this, in Cluster D students undertake a placement or internship in a context and setting related to their future career destinations such as a school, a hospital, or a construction site. • Finally, in Cluster E which is largely undertaken on campus, students reflect on the experiences and insights they have gained from their placement, relating these to the other elements of the programme (e.g. clusters A, B, and C) in preparation for the time when they will graduate and enter the profession/workplace itself.
-Hence, the approach adopted by PXL Hasselt is an holistic attempt to integrate and combine the different elements and contexts that students need to master and work in with a view to making learning more authentic by avoiding the usual distinction and false binary between university and work-based learning.
+• Finally, in Cluster E which is largely undertaken on campus, students reflect on the experiences and insights they have gained from their placement, relating these to the other elements of the program (e.g. clusters A, B, and C) in preparation for the time when they will graduate and enter the profession/workplace itself.
+Hence, the approach adopted by PXL Hasselt is a holistic attempt to integrate and combine the different elements and contexts that students need to master and work in with a view to making learning more authentic and meaningful.
+It addresses the challenge of making learning more authentic by avoiding the usual distinction and false binary between the university and work-based learning.
 Both are integrated to varying degrees throughout each of the five clusters (A-E) that constitute the learning experiences of students.